abhi62/hadoop-RatingCount/README.md

 #
 creat pakage named "com.abc.spark" and then import this scala file
 #
-Copy and past  U.data(file name) in your main work space of your ide
+Copy and past  U.data(sample file name you can replace with your file) in your main work space of your ide